-- □ Vaccine should be administered according to the most recent version of the Recommended Immunization Schedule for Children and Adolescents Aged 18 Years or Younger or the Catch-up Immunization Schedule for Persons Aged 4 Months Through 18 Years Who Start Late or Who Are More Than 1 Month Behind, as published by the Advisory Committee on Immunization Practices.
-Schedules are available for print or download at http://www.cdc.gov/vaccines/recs/schedules/default.htm. - □ Vaccine doses administered 4 days before the minimum interval or age are valid (grace period).
+- Vaccine should be administered according to the most recent version of the Recommended Immunization Schedule for Children and Adolescents Aged 18 Years or Younger or the Catch-up Immunization Schedule for Persons Aged 4 Months Through 18 Years Who Start Late or Who Are More Than 1 Month Behind, as published by the Advisory Committee on Immunization Practices.
+Schedules are available for print or download at Cdc.gov - Vaccine doses administered 4 days before the minimum interval or age are valid (grace period).
 Doses administered 5 days earlier than the minimum interval or age are not valid doses and should be repeated as age-appropriate.
-If MMR and Varicella are not given on the same day, the doses must be separated by at least 28 days with no grace period. - □ For additional information, please refer to the Ohio Revised Code 3313.67 and 3313.671 for School Attendance and the ODH Director's Journal Entry (available at www.odh.ohio.gov, Immunization: Required Vaccines for Childcare and School).
-These documents list required and recommended immunizations and indicate exemptions to immunizations. - □ Please contact the Ohio Department of Health Immunization Program at (800) 282-0546 or (614) 466-4643 with questions or concerns.
+If MMR and Varicella are not given on the same day, the doses must be separated by at least 28 days with no grace period. - For additional information, please refer to the Ohio Revised Code 3313.67 and 3313.671 for School Attendance and the ODH Director's Journal Entry (available at www.odh.ohio.gov, Immunization: Required Vaccines for Childcare and School).
+These documents list required and recommended immunizations and indicate exemptions to immunizations.

-Recommended DTaP or DT minimum intervals for kindergarten students four (4) weeks between doses 1-2 and 2-3; six (6) month minimum intervals between doses 3-4 and 4-5.
-If a fifth dose is administered prior to the 4th birthday, a sixth dose is recommended but not required.

-Pupils who received one dose of Tdap as part of the initial series are not required to receive another dose.
+- Please contact the Ohio Department of Health Immunization Program at (800) 282-0546 or (614) 466-4643 with questions or concerns. - Recommended DTaP or DT minimum intervals for kindergarten students four (4) weeks between doses 1-2 and 2-3; six (6) month minimum intervals between doses 3-4 and 4-5.
+If a fifth dose is administered prior to the 4th birthday, a sixth dose is recommended but not required. - Pupils who received one dose of Tdap as part of the initial series are not required to receive another dose.
 Tdap can be given regardless of the interval since the last Tetanus or diphtheria toxoid containing vaccine.
-DTaP given to patients' age 7 or older can be counted as valid for the one-tie Tdap dose.

-The final polio dose in the IPV series must be administered at age 4 or older with at least six months between the final and previous dose.

-Recommended MCV4 minimum interval of at least eight (8) weeks between dose one (1) and dose two (2).
+DTaP given to patients' age 7 or older can be counted as valid for the one-tie Tdap dose. - The final polio dose in the IPV series must be administered at age 4 or older with at least six months between the final and previous dose. - Recommended MCV4 minimum interval of at least eight (8) weeks between dose one (1) and dose two (2).
 If the first (1st) dose of MCV4 was administered on or after the 16th birthday, a second (2nd) dose is not required.
-If, a pupil is in the 12th grade, and is 15 years of age or younger only 1 dose is required.
+If pupil is in the 12th grade and is 15 years of age or younger only 1 dose is required.
 Currently there are no school entry requirements for meningococcal B vaccine.

-ODH Immunization 12/7/2018 Imm Sum Sch Ohio 2019-2020.docx
+ODH Immunization 12/7/2018